organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 end
 {% endhighlight %}

 The test "Add new voice and displays the results" will do the following.
 It will `visit` the root path so that we'll be on the right page.
 We then do two things simultaneously.
 First is that we will traverse through the form using some extremely helpful functions, `click_link`, `fill_in`, and `click_button`.
 These functions will simulate the users filling in the form with title and opinion.
 Second is that we include all these actions within an `expect{...}.to` block and check the count like we did in previous tests.
 Do we need to?
 No, since we have the correct value for both title and opinion.
-But if the title or the opinion does contain invalid values, the `expect{...}` block would have caaught it for us.
+But if the title or the opinion does contain invalid values, the `expect{...}` block would have caught it for us.

 Now, after creating the voice in this test, we expect to see the show page to display both the title and the opinion.
 This is simulate with the `have_content` function.
 How does the spec knows that we're on the show page?
-Becuase when the spec ran `click_button "Create Voice"`, it automatically follows the path to wherever the **create** function redirects to, and in this case it's the show page.
+Because when the spec ran `click_button "Create Voice"`, it automatically follows the path to wherever the **create** function redirects to, and in this case it's the show page.

-We can even get fancier and more indept with the testing by testing the HTML tags on the page.
+We can even get fancier and more in-dept with the testing by testing the HTML tags on the page.
 Since we declared that all title should have a **h2** tag, we can use the `within 'h2' do...end` block to test the title.
 The `within` block also works on other HTML and CSS tags, so the testing scope is limitless!

 #### Request Specs for Editing Voices